 Out of this unfortunate circumstance, we were fortunate to have our subcontractor plumber come out and with our help (we promised to act as assistants since he was coming on a holiday weekend without his), we had everything back to normal by Saturday evening.
 Whew!

-We cover those containers and more in another article.
+You an read more about indoor water storage containers in this article.
 Meanwhile, back to the well… which on this particular long weekend, was more of a wishing well!

 Roughing it With Stored Water

 For drinking water and coffee, we melted ice cubes first, rather than use our stored water, even though it’s potable.
 No big deal, other than feeling a bit grody by the second day from not showering.
-“Sponge baths” are better than nothing, but nothing beats the shower.
+“Sponge baths” are better than nothing, but of course nothing beats a hot shower.

-So our overall interim preparation for a “well-down” 30-ish hours would rate around a C-minus.
-If it had been a regional power outage for an extended period (like a week or more), our prepping would get more of D-minus or F. ?
+Overall, our interim preparation for a well pump not working was reasonable but we gave ourselves a C- because we could definitely use some improvements.
+As it was, we were about 30 hours without running water.
+If it had been a regional power outage for an extended period (like several days to a week or more), our prepping would get more of D- or maybe even an F.

 We were not as prepared as we thought!
 We tend to gear up preparations when we know storms are coming, but….
 BUT, preparedness means being prepared for emergencies and most emergencies come without warning.